medo64/Render-CRLF/README.md

 * `code-eol.highlightNonDefault`: If true, non-default line ending will be colored as error.

+* `code-eol.highlightExtraWhitespace`: If true, trailing whitespace will be colored as error.
+Note this is only shown if `renderWhitespace` is turned on.

 Color is taken from `editorWhitespace.foreground` theme color (also used by Visual Studio Code to color whitespace symbols). color for non-default line ending is taken from `errorForeground` theme color.